RodrigoCGuedes/LUCKyHAT/README.md

 # LUCKyHAT
-LUCKyHAT is an OSINT tool developed as a project at the Instituto Federal do Sudeste de Minas - Campus Juiz de Fora.
-This web application enables the collection and analysis of public information, offering features like DNS lookup, IP analysis, and port scanning to support students and professionals in information security.
+Is an OSINT (Open Source Intelligence) tool developed as an extension project at the Federal Institute of Southeast Minas - Juiz de Fora Campus.
+This web application is designed to facilitate the collection and analysis of publicly available information on the internet, offering advanced features such as:

+    DNS Lookup: Perform DNS queries to obtain detailed information about domains.
+    IP Analysis: Identify and analyze IP addresses to understand their characteristics and origins.
+    Port Scanning: Check open ports on servers, aiding in security assessment.

+With an intuitive and user-friendly web interface, LUCKyHAT is aimed at students, researchers, and professionals looking to enhance their skills in investigation and information security.
+The tool not only promotes learning but also encourages the exploration of ethical practices in open-source intelligence.

+Explore the repository to learn more and start using LUCKyHAT in your projects!